badlydrawnrob/anki/source/data/data-missing.md

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
-> We use `Result.map`, which can have up to 5 arguments (`.map5`).
-We create an anonymous function that takes in our three parameters and spits out a `Song`!
+We can use `Debug.log` to output to our console to help test code.

 <!-- -------------------------------------------------------------------------